Wireless Power Consortium

-The motivation behind a global wireless standard stems from the desire of electronics manufacturers to offer interoperability between various products, specifically between products that transmit power and those that receive it.
-This interoperability would remove the need for power cords to charge devices, offering convenience, safety, and speed.
-Furthermore, a standard would give consumers freedom of choice when selecting products, knowing all devices – from power transmitters to receivers – would work together seamlessly.
-Interoperability would also open up new categories for manufacturers to expand their product reach.
+The motivation behind a global wireless standard stems from electronics manufacturers' desire to enable interoperability across products, specifically between those that transmit power and those that receive it.
+A standard would provide interoperability, allowing all devices – from power transmitters to receivers – to work together seamlessly.
+Furthermore, a standard would remove the need for power cords to charge devices, offering convenience and reducing the clutter from multiple power cords.

 The WPC has two active interface standards:

 Qi is the global standard for wireless power transfer for a wide range of devices and applications, including smartphones and other portable mobile devices, such as watches.
-The standard regulates the receiving devices (i.e., smartphones) as well as the power transmitting devices that power and recharge each device.
-The Qi standard is being applied to wearable devices as well as being installed throughout the healthcare/medical field and the transportation market, including airplanes and automobiles.
+The standard regulates the receiving devices (e.g., smartphones) as well as the power-transmitting devices that power and recharge them.
+The Qi standard is being applied to wearable devices and is being installed throughout the healthcare/medical field and the transportation market, including airplanes and automobiles.

-Ki is a new, emerging standard for providing wireless power to kitchen appliances.
-Ki eliminates the need for power cords or batteries to operate virtually any kitchen appliance.
-In so doing, Ki makes cooking and food preparation more convenient, safer, and space-efficient, while also enabling sleek, modern-designed kitchens.
+Ki is a new standard designed to provide wireless power to kitchen appliances.
+The Ki standard will enable safer, smarter, and more convenient cooking and food preparation in the kitchen while ensuring compatibility and safety for Ki-enabled cooktops and smart appliances.
+Ki-enabled appliances will operate without power cords or batteries yet will deliver up to 2200W of power.
+In so doing, appliances are no longer restricted to placement near wall outlets, enabling more space-efficient, sleek, modern-designed kitchens.